 How to operate an RBM correctly step by step.

-Hydraulic pull down, limits, principles and pitfalls.
+Hydraulic lift and pull down, limits, principles and pitfalls.

 Brake test results interpretation.

 The course will be theory and practical (actual testing of vehicles).

 The practical part will be done at a pace to enable you to digest all of what is happening, with the theory in mind.

 Something that work pressures usually do not allow in the workshop.

 However, when the experience gained during this seminar has settled, the results read from the equipment in the workshop at workshop pace will be understood far better